graphdeeplearning/benchmarking-gnns/docs/04_add_dataset.md

 ## 3. Dataset split

 A data split for the TU dataset that preserves the class distribution across train-validation-test sets was prepared.
 The splits are stored in the [TUs/](../data/TUs) folder.
 Similarly, the split indices for CSL are stored in the [CSL/](../data/CSL) folder.
 We also store the split for the ZINC dataset in the [molecules/](../data/molecules) folder.
 For COLLAB, the dataset splits are automatically fetched from the OGB library.
+For CYCLES and GraphTheoryProp, the splits are the same as in the corresponding original papers.